HMarle/AI-Coach-Badminton/README.md

 # AI-Coach-Badminton

 ## Usage and Result

 This AI uses **computer vision** to determine whether a player's playing style is **offensive** or **defensive**, in order to improve the other player's play.

 [![Result Video](imgresult.png)](https://www.youtube.com/watch?v=fyArfPT05PM)

 ## Program Sequence
 ![Program Sequence](mindmap.png)

+# How it works

+### Atention this programe uses non-regular python packages : pandas, sklearn, joblib.

+**To be abel to determine the game style of a video stroke you should use the [realtimepredict.py] program. ( Make sure to change for the correct video path you have)**
+**The realtimepredict.py program use a model that have been trained on the [aifit.py] program.**
+**Use the [classification model] I have made, or use ur own dataset to make yours with [aifit.py].**